-- Prepare & transition staff, teachers, students & parents to new spaces and pedagogy
+- Introduce & transition teachers, students & parents to 21st century pedagogies

-- Measure & evaluate the impact of innovative spaces on student outcomes
+- Assess & measure the impact of innovative learning environments with student outcomes

 Architectural Window Systems (AWS) Australia, represents Australia’s largest group of aluminium window and door system designers.
 It is our continuing aim to innovate, design and supply aluminium window and door systems that exceed industry aspirations in the areas of thermal efficiency, sustainability and operational performance through our Vantage®, Elevate™ and ThermalHEART™ product ranges.

-Visit our Elevate™ Commercial website for more information on the application of AWS products in learning environments throughout Australia at www.elevatealuminium.com.au.
+Visit our Elevate™ Commercial website for more information on the application of AWS products in learning environments throughout Australia: www.elevatealuminium.com.au

 What People Are Saying

 “This conference really kick started my innovative learning spaces journey!”Department of Education & Training, School Learning Space Design conference attendee, 2017